LOOKING FOR LOVE

 Spanky

-Spanky is a 11year old (estimated) Yorkie boy being fostered near Elizabethtown, KY.
+Spanky is a 11year old (estimated) Yorkie mix boy who weighs 10.5 lbs.
+He is being fostered near Elizabethtown, KY.

 THANK YOU TO SPANKY'S RESCUE ANGELS!